Hexworks/zircon/README.md

 **Do you plan to make a roguelike?** Look no further, Zircon is a right tool for the job.

 Zircon is a Text GUI library which targets multiple platforms and designed specifically for game developers.
 It is usable out of the box for all JVM languages including Java, Kotlin and Scala.

-### Main highlights:
+Things Zircon knows:

 - Animations
 - A component system with **built-in components for games**